PyVRP/PyVRP/docs/source/dev/new_vrp_variants.rst

    It is also recommended to open an early draft pull request.
    How to set everything up for development is documented on the :doc:`contributing <contributing>` page.

-Adding support for a new VRP variants starts with thinking about where to add the new problem data needed to solve it.
+Adding support for new VRP variants starts with thinking about where to add the new problem data needed to solve it.
 In the case of prize-collecting, this meant adding the ``prize: int`` and ``required: bool`` fields to the :class:`~pyvrp._pyvrp.Client` object:

 * The ``prize`` field indicates the prize obtained for visiting the client;